16 days of activism 25.11-10.12

 For too many women around the world, married or not married, relationships are dangerous and life-threatening.

-In this regard, the ACD-Agency for Cultural Diplomacy president has created the “Orange Feather” initiative in support of the UN initiative Orange the world in 2017 and organized educational activities in kindergartens to support children and families directly affected by homicide, as well as to support pedagogues by advising them on how to build trust bridges,
+In this regard, the ACD-Agency for Cultural Diplomacy president has created the “Orange Feather” initiative in support of the UN initiative Orange the world in 2017 and organized educational activities in kindergartens to support children and families directly affected by domestic violence, as well as to support pedagogues by advising them on how to build trust bridges through educational partnerships with & within diverse communities,

-The Orange Feather Manifesto has been created as a document in emerging times with the aim to deliver symbolic signs for action, but also to introduce the good practice and open space for collaborations at a cross-generational and cross-sectoral scale.
+The Orange Feather Manifesto has been created as a document in emerging times in 2021 for the ACD-5th anniversary with the aim to deliver symbolic signs for action, but also to introduce good practice and open space for collaborations at a cross-generational and cross-sectoral scale, as the acts of relational violence are becoming raising societal concern in Austria and worldwide: generational violence, domestic violence and above all, violence against women and girls-femicid.

-Drawing on the fact, that all kinds of human relations and relationships are emotionally led we believe that the prevention of domestic violence and femicide can be supported by art-based cross-generational learning to understand, express, and communicate emotional states, but also to learn about legal rules and human rights starting from kindergarten and elementary education.
-In this regard, ACD-Team is calling all governmental institutions and representatives, all formal educational institutions -starting from kindergarten, cultural communities, diaspora communities, private corporations, private companies, NGOs, municipalities, media, and all individuals in Austria, Europe-wide, and worldwide
+Drawing on the fact, that all kinds of human relations and relationships are emotionally led we believe that the prevention of relational violence can be supported by art-based cross-generational learning to understand, express, and communicate emotional states, but also to learn about legal rules and human rights starting from kindergarten and elementary education.
+In this regard, ACD-Team is calling all governmental institutions and representatives, all formal educational institutions starting from kindergarten, cultural communities, diaspora communities, private corporations, private companies, NGOs, municipalities, media, and all individuals in Austria, Europe-wide, and worldwide

 to include the Orange Commandment